Quantifying Broken Detailed Balance in Transcription: Introduction

 must be true, which can be shown directly from the generating functions above.
-This marginal detailed balance condition is hinted to by the fact that the eigenvalues governing the relaxation to the steady state distribution are \textit{real} \cite{van1992stochastic,tauber2014critical}, given by the two sets $\lambda^1_n = n e,\; n\in \{0,1,2,\ldots\}$ and $\lambda^2_n =n e + \Sigma,\; n\in \{0,1,2,\ldots\}$, which I show in Section \ref{sec:TMsol}.
+This marginal detailed balance condition is hinted to by the fact that the eigenvalues governing the relaxation to the steady state distribution are \textit{real} \cite{van1992stochastic,tauber2014critical}, given by the two sets $\lambda^1_n = n d,\; n\in \{0,1,2,\ldots\}$ and $\lambda^2_n =n d + \sigma_{\mathrm{on}}+ \sigma_{\mathrm{off}},\; n\in \{0,1,2,\ldots\}$, which is shown in Section \ref{sec:TMsol}.
 Note that, although it is true that a system satisfying detailed balance will have a master operator with real eigenvalues, the converse is generally not true.
-This two-state gene model is an example of this fact, and the implications of this are further explored in Section \ref{sec:red-mods}.
+This two-state gene model is an example of this fact.
+We explore further implications of marginal detailed balance in Section \ref{sec:red-mods}.